lougerard/me/_tabs/experience.md

 order: 2
 ---

+### SOC Team Lead - Tier 3 Analyst - Nexova, BE
+January, 2025 - Present

 ### SOC Analyst Tier 2 - Nexova, BE
-May, 2024 - present
+May, 2024 - December, 2025

-Currently working as SOC Analyst T2.
+Initially operating as Tier 2 analyst, progressively taking on Team Lead and Tier 3 responsibilities from November 2024, contributing to incident coordination and stakeholder engagement.

 ### SOC Analyst & Offensive Security Engineer - Assyst Europe, BE
 February, 2023 - April, 2024

-I worked as a SOC Analyst on the TEHTRIS XDR platform.
+I worked as a SOC Analyst on a XDR platform.
 I also analysed threats and security news and advisories related to Assyst Europe client's infrastructure and services.
 I built and implemented Red Team scenarios to showcase cybersecurity risks.
 Some of these scenarios where shown on our stand during the CyberSec Europe 2023 event in Brussels.